Embio-Diagnostics/airbeld-api-sdk/docs/api-contract.md

 - `values` sorted by timestamp ascending (oldest → newest)
 - If requested metric has no data, include with `"values": []`
 - Latest reading: pick entry with max `timestamp` from `values`
+- Response does NOT include device ID or UID; the device is known from the request path parameter

 ## Endpoints (Phase B: Streaming; placeholder)
 - SSE or WebSocket endpoint TBD.